buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcExternalReferenceResource/Types/IfcDocumentStatusEnum.md

 # IfcDocumentStatusEnum

-_IfcDocumentStatusEnum_ enables selection of the status of document information from a list of choices.
+_IfcDocumentStatusEnum_ enables selection of the status of document information from a list of choices.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x.

 ## Items